Monster in My Pocket: CGI series

-In 2003, Peak Entertainment in the United Kingdom partnered with Mainframe Entertainment to produce a CGI animated series that changed the concept considerably.
+In 2003, Peak Entertainment in the United Kingdom partnered with Mainframe Entertainment to produce a CGI-animated series that changed the concept considerably.
 It dealt with monsters trapped in a "Tapestry of Terror" that was shredded in battle with the now-good Warlock and his evil brother, "Morlock".
 They looked identical save that where Warlock's hair and clothing were white, Morlock's were black.
 A few good monsters, including Vampiress and The Monster, side with Warlock and his young apprentice to recapture the monsters, including Vampiress' evil brother, Vampire.
 One addition to the series, according to its bible, was Mothman, which had previously not been represented.
 The series was picked up by GMTV in the United Kingdom with Cartoon Network eyed as the broadcast partner in the United States, but was ultimately never produced.

-At MIPCOM 2019, France's Cyber Group Studios unveiled plans for a new CG-animated series produced with Morrison Entertainment Group.
-The series is being developed by Mike Yank and has a projected budget of $9.5 million USD.
+At MIPCOM 2019, France's Cyber Group Studios unveiled plans for a CG-animated series produced with Morrison Entertainment Group.
+The series was being developed by Mike Yank and had a projected budget of $9.5 million USD.
+However, the series was scrapped and Cyber Group Studios was liquidated in 2025.